Decisions in a world where computing is commoditized

 Why have we picked particular solutions?
 Which points were crucial for a newly launched startup?

-This series is going to lead you down the path of responsible choices, designs and snippets of code that, in overall, decrease initial costs, shorten project's time to market, set a base line for higher pace of future improvements and, last but not least, "simplify" maintenance (I'll explain later why I’ve put this word in quotation marks).
+This series is going to lead you down the path of responsible choices, designs and snippets of code that, in overall, decrease initial costs, shorten time to value, set a baseline for higher pace of future improvements and, last but not least, “simplify” maintenance (I’ll explain later why I’ve put this word in quotation marks).

 In this post, we’re going to discuss why we’ve picked particular solutions, and which points were crucial from the perspective of a newly launched startup.